ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SMS+MMS_MO.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>
 <h2>SMS/MMS MO Postbacks</h2>
-<div id="page-content"><p><strong>Brief Overview:</strong></p>
+<div id="page-content"><strong>Brief Overview:</strong>
-<p>This document will provide a technical description of the MMS/SMS MO POSTBACK API.
-In brief, this API allows those with an
-SMS/MMS MO-enabled shortcode to forward received messages (MMS/SMS MO) to your server.</p>
+This document will provide a technical description of the MMS/SMS MO POSTBACK API.
+In brief, this API allows those with an SMS/MMS MO-enabled shortcode to forward received messages (MMS/SMS MO) to your server.

-<p><strong>SMS/MMS MO Specific URL:</strong></p>
+<strong>SMS/MMS MO Specific URL:</strong>
-<p>A separate Postback URL specifically for SMS/MMS MO's(Mobile Originated) maybe be set via the API Settings tab of your account.
-If it is not set, all postbacks will be sent to the Postback URL that is set.</p>
+A separate Postback URL specifically for SMS/MMS MO's(Mobile Originated) maybe be set via the API Settings tab of your account.
+If it is not set, all postbacks will be sent to the Postback URL that is set.

-<p><strong>SMS MO General Information:</strong>
+<strong>SMS MO General Information:</strong>
-<p>To receive SMS MO postback notification you need to have that option enabled in your account.
-Once the SMS MO
-postback is enabled you will start receiving HTTP Posts on URL of your choice for each SMS MO received related to your account.</p>
+To receive SMS MO postback notification you need to have that option enabled in your account.
+Once the SMS MO postback is enabled you will start receiving HTTP Posts on URL of your choice for each SMS MO received related to your account.

-<p><strong>MMS MO General Information</strong>
+<strong>MMS MO General Information</strong>
-<p>To receive MMS MO postback notification you need to have that option enabled in your account and you need to
-configure it within the particular MMS MO campaign.
+To receive MMS MO postback notification you need to have that option enabled in your account and you need to configure it within the particular MMS MO campaign.
 Once the MMS MO postback is enabled you will start receiving HTTP Posts on URL of your choice for each MMS MO received on the MMS MO Keyword.
-If you have (optionally) enabled the MMS MO moderation panel then the postback notifictions will only be sent upon manual approval by the moderator.</p>
+If you have (optionally) enabled the MMS MO moderation panel then the postback notifictions will only be sent upon manual approval by the moderator.

 <h2>Types of SMS MO:</h2>